CBIIT/ccdi-federation-api-deployments/terraform/README.md

 4. Removed aws_iam_role_policy_attachment.s3_opensearch_cross_account_access as it is not used in the system stack.
 5. Removed aws_iam_policy_document.s3_opensearch_cross_account_access_policy_document as it is not used in the system stack.
 6. Removed all opensearch snapshot role/policy/attachment resources as they are not used in the system stack.
+7. Removed unnecessary S3 bucket policy definition that appeared to be used for alb logging - that's handled by the module.

 ## S3 Review:
 1. Removed aws_s3_bucket_policy.s3_snapshot_policy as it's not being used by the stack.